Ukraine says it shot down Russian drones in pre-dawn attack on Kyiv

 Ukraine says it shot down 13 Russian drones that targeted the capital Kyiv and the surrounding region before dawn Wednesday, adding that damage was limited and no casualties were reported.

-President Volodymyr Zelenskyy said in a brief video message on Telegram that it appeared all of the Russian drones were shot down.
+President Volodymyr Zelenskyy said in a brief video message on the Telegram messaging app that it appeared all of the Russian drones were shot down.

 "Well done.
 I'm proud," the president said.